Type theory: Intuitionistic logic

-Thus, the logic-of-types is an intuitionistic logic.
-Type theory is often cited as an implementation of the Brouwer–Heyting–Kolmogorov interpretation.
+Because the law of excluded middle does not hold, there is no term of type $\Pi a.A+ (A\to\bot)$.
+Likewise, double negation does not hold, so there is no term of type $\Pi A.((A\to\bot)\to\bot)\to A$.

 It is possible to include the law of excluded middle and double negation into a type theory, by rule or assumption.
 However, terms may not compute down to canonical terms and it will interfere with the ability to determine if two terms are judgementally equal to each other.